-In this crucial moment in history, six institutions from the U.S, Russia, and Europe join forces and ask the next generation of arms control negotiators to meet the security challenges of our time.
+In this crucial moment in history, the Arms Control Negotiation Academy asks the next generation of arms control negotiators to meet the security challenges of our time.

 We have seen the collapse of the 1972 Anti-Ballistic Missile (ABM) Treaty, the 1987 Intermediate-Range Nuclear Forces (INF) Treaty, and the 1990 Conventional Forces in Europe (CFE) Treaty.
 Only the nuclear arms reduction treaty between the U.S. and Russia ("New START") is left unscathed - for now.